 "The issue is that millennial consumers are digital natives; they don’t view the world in terms of channels, they see smartphones, tablets, social media, stores and so forth as part of one big ecosystem.
 Retailers, by contrast, have typically thought in terms of channels, so they are having to integrate their thinking and systems and ways of doing business."-Neil Saunders, CEO of retail analysis firm Conlumino

 Millennials make 54% of their purchases online and are expected to spend more than $200 billion annually starting in 2017, and $10 trillion in their lifetimes.
 Moreover, 7 out of 10 are likely to watch a company video while shopping online.
 Additionally, they find video helpful during initial product research and comparison shopping.
 Moreover, when buying additional products, they continue to come back to watch videos post-purchase.
-Which makes me think about what sort of impact are videos having on the customer loyalty loop?
+Which makes me think about the sort of impact eCommerce product videos are having on the customer loyalty loop?

 High-volume and fast-growing businesses will need to embrace this market shift, catering to a new generation by leveraging video throughout the customer journey and digital ecosystem.